Relations between Poincar\'e series for quasi-complete intersection homomorphisms: Quasi-complete intersection homomorphisms

-Recall the {\it complexity} and {\it curvature} of $M$ over $R$, denoted $\cx_R(M)$ and $\curv_R(M)$ respectively, measure the polynomial and the exponential rate of growth of the Betti sequence of $M$, respectively.
-When $m=0$, or equivalently $\varphi$ is a complete intersection homomorphism, there are well known relationships for these invariants over $Q$ and $R$, that follow from the inequalities in \cref{c:recall-ci}; See \cite[Section~5]{Avramov:2010} for precise definitions and more details.
+Recall the {\it complexity} and {\it curvature} of $M$ over $R$, denoted $\cx_R(M)$ and $\curv_R(M)$ respectively, measure the polynomial and the exponential rate of growth of the Betti sequence of $M$ over $R$, respectively.
+See \cite[Section~4]{Avramov:2010} for precise definitions and more details.
+The following is an immediate consequence of \cref{e:generalineq}.